queengooborg/OpenTag3D/spec.md

 }
 ```

+## Reader Implementation Guidelines

+While every implementation for reading OpenTag3D RFID tags will be different, this specification aims to set a few requirements to ensure that functionality is consistent across printers and other hardware -- we'll call these the "reader" for continuity.

+When attempting to read an RFID tag, the reader should check for the presence of the tag format field and check if it is "OT" (0x4F54).
+If it is not set to "OT", it is not an OpenTag3D tag.

+The reader should then check the tag version.
+If the tag version is a newer _minor_ version than the reader expects, display a warning to the user and attempt to parse anyways.
+If the tag version is a newer _major_ version, the reader should display an error to the user and not attempt to parse the data.

 ## Previous Considerations

 These are topics that were heavily discussed during the development of OpenTag3D.
 Below is a quick summary of each topic, and why we decided to settle on the standards we defined.